Empirical Challenges with Peers-of-Peers Instruments in the Linear-In-Means Model: Weak Instruments in the Linear-in-Means Model

 \subsection{Model}

-We use the extended linear-in-means model of \cite{bramoulle2009identification} where $N$-agents interact over an exogenously given network with the $N \times N$ adjacency matrix $\mathbf{G}$.
+We use the extended linear-in-means model of \cite{bramoulle2009identification} where \(n\)-agents interact over an exogenously given network with the $N \times N$ adjacency matrix $\mathbf{G}$.
 Each element of this adjacency matrix is given by $g_{ij}$, where:

 We consider the matrix version of the structural model in equation \eqref{struc_model_intro} and, for simplicity, consider the case without group fixed-effects (called correlated effects), as they can be differenced out (see \cite{bramoulle2009identification}).
+Formally,

-where $Y$ and $\varepsilon$ is the $N \times 1$ vector of outcomes and errors, respectively, and $\mathbf{X}$ the $N \times d$ matrix of observable characteristics, and we have separated the constant from $\mathbf{X}$. $\boldsymbol{\gamma}$ and $\boldsymbol{\delta}$ are the $d \times 1$ vector of coefficients associated with $\mathbf{X}$ and $\mathbf{GX}$ respectively.
+where $\mathbf Y$ and $\varepsilon$ is the $N \times 1$ vector of outcomes and errors, respectively, and $\mathbf{X}$ the $N \times d$ matrix of observable characteristics, and we have separated the constant from $\mathbf{X}$. $\boldsymbol{\gamma}$ and $\boldsymbol{\delta}$ are the $d \times 1$ vector of coefficients associated with $\mathbf{X}$ and $\mathbf{GX}$ respectively.
 We make the following standard assumptions: \begin{assumption} \begin{enumerate}[(i)] \item $(\mathbf{\iota},\mathbf{X})$ is full rank, \item $|\beta|<1$, \item $\mathbf{G} \neq \mathbf{0}$, \item $\mathbb{E}[\varepsilon | \mathbf{X}, \mathbf{G}] = 0$ \end{enumerate} \end{assumption}

 Assumption \ref{A3.1} (i) and (ii) are standard to guarantee the behavior of the model, including the invertibility and stability of the system.
 Condition (ii) ensures that ($\mathbf{I} - \beta \mathbf{G}$) is invertible and can be expanded into an infinite matrix (Neumann) series.
-Condition (iii) assumes that not all nodes are isolated, which is crucial for identification.
+Condition (iii) assumes that not all nodes are isolated, necessary for identification and non-trivial results.
 Then, (iv) assumes strict exogeneity of individual characteristics and the network respectively.
+Note that endogeneity still arises due to the reflection problem.
 Now, we can write the reduced-form of (\ref{struc_model}) as:

 Under Assumptions \ref{A3.1} (i)-(ii),we can expand $(\mathbf{I} - \beta \mathbf{G})^{-1}$ into a Neumann series:

 Then, from the strict exogeneity assumption, we get: